The Center for Tax Law & Employee Benefits

 This proposed schedule is based on a one-year degree track.
 LLM in Tax Law candidates must complete their degree within five years.

-*Students are required to take only one of these three courses.
+*Students are required to take only one of these courses.

 Please review each course description to determine what prerequisites apply.